 Hedgehog Awareness Week aims to highlight the problems hedgehogs face and how you can help them.
-Organised by the British Hedgehog Preservation Society (BHPS), the charity is asking people to make a space for hedgehogs to live in their garden by leaving wild areas for hogs to make a home. britishhedgehogs.org.uk/hedgehog-homes
+Organised by the British Hedgehog Preservation Society (BHPS), the charity aims to raise awareness of how we can help these animals.

 Are hedgehogs endangered in the UK?

 The UK’s hedgehog population has fallen by half since 2000, according to the 2018 State of British Hedgehogs report.
 Intensive farming and a loss of natural habitat are thought to be contributing to the species decline.
 Despite the results showing a decline in rural hedgehogs, it also shows a improvement for species in urban areas.
 Although hedgehogs have decline by a third in towns and cities since the Millennium, the rate of decline is slowing.
 They aren’t disappearing as quickly as they were 15 years ago, and in some areas might even be returning.

 Hedgehogs don’t sunbathe!
 How to help a hog in needThe British Hedgehog Preservation Society has issued a plea for people to keep an eye out for hedgehogs in need of help.